Troubleshooting HTTP Error 500

 (include_path='.:/opt/cpanel/ea-php56/root/usr/share/pear') in /home/***/public_html/nursing401/wp- content/plugins/feedwordpress/feedwordpress.php on line 100

-What we know: There’s a PHP confliction with the FeedWordPress plugin, specifically on line 100 of feedwordpress.php.
+What we know: There’s a PHP conflict with the FeedWordPress plugin, specifically on line 100 of feedwordpress.php.

 To do that, go back into the File Manager > Website Directory.
 Navigate to corrupted file or folder.
 So for Example 1, I’d go to public_html > wp-content > themes.
-You’ll want to turn the chromatic theme off, which can be done by renaming the folder to “chromatic_off” or something of that nature.
+There, you’ll want to turn the chromatic theme off, which can be done by renaming the folder to “chromatic_off” or something similar.

-This method works great for temporarily disabling a feature that may be causing problems without deleting it.
+This method works well for temporarily disabling a feature that may be causing problems without deleting it.
 Temporarily turning off themes & plugins can be a great troubleshooting method as well if you’ve exhausted all other resources.
-But in the above case, turning off the chromatic theme by renaming it worked.
-You can then confirm that the HTTP error 500 was removed from the domain, and access the WordPress dashboard once more.
-At that point, it’s just about sending a response to the user suggesting that they reach out to the developer as to why there was a conflict, and/or recommend that they use another theme/plugin.